traverseda/iiab-searchServices/README.md

 ![Home page](home.png)
 ![Results page](results.png)

-Simple website search using flask/whoosh.
-Originally I was going to use OpenSemanticSearch, but I found it far too difficult to get working on armbian, so I settled on simple text search instead.
+Simple website search using flask and sqlite's full text search.
+Originally I was going to use
+OpenSemanticSearch, but I found it far too difficult to get working on armbian, so I settled on simple text search instead.